PrecisionNutrition/pndev/README.md

     prepare    run optional setup steps (i.e db setup) ps         print docker status
-    rebuild    rebuild docker containers after downloading new config shell      start a nix-shell in the current application start      start docker and ember s or rails - depends on application stop       stop docker
+    rebuild    rebuild docker containers after downloading new config reset      nuke nix gems and node stuff (to be used on ruby/node updates) shell      start a nix-shell in the current application start      start docker and ember s or rails - depends on application stop       stop docker